-After close to 15 years in corporate communications, journalism, and government relations, I made a major career move into teaching English as a Second Language (ESL).
-I teach both in the classroom and online.
+After close to 15 years in corporate communications, journalism, and government relations, I decided to take a break and teach English as a Second Language (ESL).
+I taught elementary school both in the classroom and online and I still tutor adults.
 There is great joy in exploring the grammar, idioms, spelling, and bizarre rules of my native language – American English as spoken in the U.S. South.

 On the “American English” page, I’ll post about the nuances and peculiarities of reading, writing, speaking, and listening in American English.

 Let’s kick off with: Prepositions in the English Language